zpconn/zachconn/resume.markdown

 ### Work Experience

 * **FlightAware**:
-	Software developer. *June 2013 to present*.
+	Lead software developer. *June 2013 to present*.

-	- Lead developer of the flight tracking team.
-Primary maintainer of the company's core flight tracking decision engine, which is powered by proprietary fuzzy logic strategies.
-Report directly to the CTO.
+	-  Direct management responsibility for the backend flight tracking team, which develops and maintains the company's core flight tracking decision engine.
+Drive the vision and implementation of the company's flight tracking technology while focusing on leading and growing the team.

 	- Spearheaded the design and implementation of a major rearchitecture of the core flight tracking infrastructure from a serial processor into a highly performant distributed system, increasing the company's data processing capacity by a factor of 10x.

 	- Act in rotating role as release engineer: oversee and perform the daily production code push; review all code going into production; analyze new SQL queries; work with individual developers to avert problems; produce company-wide weekly development report.

-	- Assist in hiring; represent the company at various career fairs, including the Rice Career Expo.

-	- Previously worked on a combination of back- and front-end projects, including many data visualizations using JavaScript, D3.js, Raphael.js. flot.js, and more.

 * **Rice University**:
 	Research intern.
 Studied metric and differential geometry in the context of classic complex analysis under Prof. Frank Jones. *Summer 2012*.